jplf/radiok/README.md

 #### onair.sh

 It is the main script.
-It encapsulates the call to *mplayer* and the management of the radio stations.
+It encapsulates the call to *mplayer(1)* and the management of the radio stations.
+The list of URL must be fixed when necessary.
+The mplayer configuration has to be updated depending on the OS and the version.

 #### offair.sh